sftpplus/sftpplus-docs/src/doc_source/standards/cryptography.rst

 all the ciphers which are required by older SSL/TLS versions of the standard.
 This is valid especially for cryptographic methods which in recent years were discovered to no longer be secured.
-For example, SSLv3 is no longer provided at all.
 While 3DES was considered secure at the beginning of 2016, in August 2016 it was discovered that it is vulnerable to the SWEET32 attack.
 Therefore, 3DES support is no longer included with latest updates for most